treweathers/Java_Developer/Course_2/Course_2.3.md

     }
 }
 ```
-In the above example, we create an instance of Queue using LinkedList.
-What follows includes key Queue operations:
+In the above example, we create an instance of `Queue` using `LinkedList`.
+What follows includes key `Queue` operations:

-* add(): Inserts the specified element into the Queue.
+* `add()`: Inserts the specified element into the Queue.
-* remove(): Removes and returns the head of the Queue.
+* `remove()`: Removes and returns the head of the Queue.
-* peek(): Retrieves, but does not remove, the head of the Queue, returning null if the queue is empty.
+* `peek()`: Retrieves, but does not remove, the head of the Queue, returning null if the queue is empty.
-* size(): Returns the number of elements in the Queue.
+* `size()`: Returns the number of elements in the Queue.
 Java's queue interface is versatile and can accommodate diverse data types.

 ### In Summary: Queues
-We've learned about the Queue, its operations, and its implementation in Java.
+We've learned about the `Queue`, its operations, and its implementation in Java.
 Furthermore, these techniques are fundamental for smooth functioning in daily life.
 They are invaluable and versatile in various applications, from data buffering in hardware to process scheduling in operating systems.

-With your newfound knowledge of the Queue data structure, it's time to level up!
+With your newfound knowledge of the `Queue` data structure, it's time to level up!
 Coming next are some practice problems to enhance your understanding of these concepts.
 Let's dive in!